 We don’t want to let go because we don’t want to start over with someone new.
 The “getting to know you” stage sucks.
-Let’s just face it.
-No one wants to leave their comfort zone!
+Let’s just be honest!
+No one wants to leave their comfort zone.
 Even if leaving means walking into something ten times better.
-Then there’s the, “what if things change,” or, “what if things get better,” mentality.
-I’m sure we’ve all had this unwavering hope that our boo would get it together right before you throw him the deuces.

-I really hate to burst your bubble, sis…but if things were going to change or get better, they probably would have longgg before you reached the point of deciding whether or not to walk away.
-And let me add, you wouldn’t have to threaten him with leaving to yield this change you’ve been waiting for.
-Don’t feel bad, girl.
-I, too, give waaaay too many opportunities for change before I’m really, actually done with a certain someone or situation.
+I really hate to burst your bubble, but if things were going to change or get better, they probably would have longgg before you reached the point of deciding whether or not to walk away.
+And, let me add, you wouldn’t have to threaten him/her with leaving to yield this miraculous change you’ve been waiting for.
+Don’t feel bad, though.
+I, too, have given waaaay too many opportunities for change before actually being done with a person or or situation.

-Obviously, you can’t look at a person and know when your time together will expire, but you can allow your intuition to tell you when it has because trust me…we always know.
-Most of the time we feel it coming.
+Obviously, you can’t look at a person and know when your time together will expire, but you can allow your intuition to tell you when it’s near.
+Trust me, we always know.

-And if you’re human, most times you try to hold on despite the obvious “expiration dates.”
+And if you’re human, most times you’ll try to hold on despite the obvious “expiration date.”

 Moment Of Truth: There’s no bringing an expired item back to life, and if you are lucky enough to find a remedy to restore its “freshness,” it’s rarely ever as good as it was when you first purchased it.

 I say all of this to say, let people who no longer serve a purpose in your life GO.

 Stop trying to remedy something that has clearly reached its expiration date and can no longer offer your life any value.
 How many times will you attempt to patch up your beloved jeans before you realize it’s time to throw the whole pair away?